EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * EXT_2 - application defined extensions

-* Cert_V - The end-entity certificate of Party V encoded as a bstr
+* Cert_V - The end-entity certificate of Party V

 * H() - the hash function in HKDF_V